 Talk about the changes in your life since you’ve your own Brand.

 It changed completely, I think when you work for a brand as a designer is one thing, but when you have your own brand it’s the truest reflection of your essence as a creative being.
-The lines between your personal life and your work start to blur and you become your own creation, so you breath, eat and live your inspiration every day.
+The lines between your personal life and your work start to blur and you become your own creation, so you breathe, eat and live your inspiration every day.
 I get really involved in each part of the process, from the materials to the creation of the campaign and lookbook, it´s all a reflection of my personality.
-So my brand became most part of my life, not as a job but as a way of performance.
+So my brand became the most part of my life, not as a job but as a way of performance.